darchives/RSStoAPI/README.md

 RSS Proxy exposes an API for retrieving RSS feeds, and includes caching to increase speed.

-**Key use case**: Access RSS feeds from your client-side JavaScript easily and quickly
+**Key use case**: Access RSS feeds from your client-side JavaScript easily and quickly.

+## Caching

+RSS Proxy caches feeds as they're retrived, using Redis.

+The cache lasts for an hour by default.
+That is, an individual feed will be retrieved from its source only once per hour, despite the number of requests.

+If a request comes in that cannot be served from cache, the app retrieves the feed and returns it.

 ## Usage

-Request the contents of an RSS feed.
+Retrieve the contents of an RSS feed.

 ### Direct